learn-co-curriculum/phrg-css-manifests/README.md

 3. Include CSS Manifest Files in Layouts
 4. See a Manifest in Development vs Production

-## Outline
+## Overview
 CSS makes our web applications look good but can be hard to manage.
-As our application grow, so does the amount of styles we need.
+As our application grow, so do the amount of stylesheets we need to manage.
 The Asset Pipeline can help us manage this chaos much like with JavaScript.

 ### Manifest Files